9 Myths About Donating Blood

 Myth No. 9: I can’t donate if I’ve traveled.

 Depending on where you traveled and when, you may not be able to donate blood for up to one year.
-Travel to countries with active malaria, Zika or Ebola virus outbreaks is a risk and will be assessed on a case-to-case basis by the nurse or technician facilitating your donation registration.
+Travel to countries with notable and active viral outbreaks is a risk and will be assessed on a case-to-case basis by the nurse or technician handling your donation registration.